jshiohaha/teegeepay/README.md

 -   Use the features of Token2022 confidential transfers: deposit, withdraw, transfer
 -   Enable frictionless confidential transfers to a Solana address or other Telegram users
 -   Quickly check public and private balances and compare against explorer data
--   Custodial keypairs stored in a database, extensible to other solutions — AWS KMS, MPC solutions, etc
+-   Custodial user kyepairs stored in a database (most basic, insecure hackathon demo), extensible to other solutions — AWS KMS, MPC solutions, etc
+    -   The [aws-kms](https://github.com/jshiohaha/cypherpay/tree/aws-kms) branch contains an example of how one might use KMS for keypair managemeent.
+It's not included in the main branch because the non-zero cost of working with KMS.
+For simplicity and hackathon purposes, we maintain the most simple implementation.
 -   Perform mint, transfer, and check blalance on an SPL token the following extensions: confidential transfer, confidential mint burn, metadata pointer, and token metadata

 ## Future Development